How Two Friends Disrupted the Cashmere Industry, by Doing What Nobody Else Would

 Leaving from the Mongolian capital of Ulaanbaatar, Scanlan spent the next two days off-roading across unforgiving desert terrain with the bags of money piled so high in the back, the driver could hardly see out the rear window.

 When he arrived, it was with a bold, risky plan, years in the making.
-When he left, he and his colleagues had 100 tons of cashmere, packed into a dozen tractor trailers, and the firm foundations of a socially conscious, sustainably sourced, ingeniously constructed clothing business that’s now on track to gross $22 million in its second full year.
+When he left, he and his colleagues had 100 tons of cashmere, packed into a dozen tractor trailers, and the firm foundations of a socially conscious, sustainably sourced, ingeniously constructed clothing business that’s now on track to gross $45 million in its third full year.

 And like many great entrepreneurial adventures, it all started with a phone call, a dive bar, a good friend and some dumb luck.